woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

       cp -p geoserver.xml.new geoserver.xml

 #.
-If you had previously made any changes to the context files, copy these changes from the ".rpmsave" file into the corresponding ".xml" file.
+If you had previously made any changes to the context files, copy these changes from the ".orig" file into the corresponding ".xml" file.

 #.
 Restart the server.